Khalid Mahmood (British politician): Political career

+At the snap 2019 general election, Mahmood was again re-elected, with a decreased vote share of 63.1% and a decreased majority of 15,317.

-Mahmood was re-elected in the 2019 general election.
-After the election he announced that he would stand in the 2020 Labour Party deputy leadership election, but pulled out of the contest in January 2020.
+In December 2019 he announced that he would stand in the 2020 Labour Party deputy leadership election, but pulled out of the contest in January 2020.

 In March 2020, Mahmood defended the anti-racist campaigner Trevor Phillips from claims of Islamophobia, saying that Labour had "lost its way" after it had suspended Phillips.
 Mahmood said that the move to discipline Phillips had brought "disrepute" on the party.

-After Keir Starmer became leader of the Labour Party, Mahmood was appointed as Shadow Minister for Defence Procurement.
+After Keir Starmer in April 2020 became leader of the Labour Party, Mahmood was appointed as Shadow Minister for Defence Procurement.

 As of March 2021, Mahmood is a member of seven All-Party Parliamentary Groups, namely the groups for Bahrain, Cyber Security, International Relations, Kuwait, Kyrgyzstan, Sovereign Defence Capability, and Terrorism.

-Mahmood voted against the controversial Police, Crime, Sentencing and Courts Bill's second reading on 16 March 2021.

 On 13 April 2021, Mahmood resigned from the shadow frontbench, saying that his party had been taken over by "a London-based bourgeoisie, with the support of brigades of woke social media warriors".
 He later spoke to Spiked about his decision.

-Mahmood has always maintained that the Trojan Horse scandal involved genuine fears that non-violent extreme Islamist attitudes had infiltrated various Birmingham schools.
+Mahmood has always maintained that the Trojan Horse scandal, a conspiracy theory which claimed that Muslims whom he opposed were conspiring to oppose Zionism in British schools, involved genuine fears that non-violent extreme Islamist attitudes had infiltrated various Birmingham schools.
 He contributed an introduction to this effect in the Policy Exchange report into the topic published in December 2022.

+In June 2024, Mahmood was reselected as the Labour candidate for Birmingham Perry Barr at the 2024 general election.
+He was defeated by independent candidate Ayoub Khan.